Snapshot-QAOA: Extending QAOA to Quantum Hamiltonian Simulation: Introduction

 The Quantum Approximate Optimization Algorithm (QAOA) \cite{QAOA, farhi2015quantum}, which was also generalized under the same acronym to the Quantum Alternating Operator Ansatz \cite{Hadfield_2019}, was introduced as a near-term quantum hardware-friendly algorithm that could, given sufficient parameter training and circuit depth, sample optimal or good approximate solutions of combinatorial optimization problems.

+Given a classical cost function $C(z)$, the standard QAOA is comprised of the following components.
+First, an initial state $\ket{\psi}$, then a phase separating Hamiltonian $H_C$ that gives the cost value for all spin configurations by giving the basis states phases $e^{-i\gamma C(z)}$.
+Next, a mixing Hamiltonian $H_M$ facilitates state transitions; this is also known as the driving Hamiltonian.
+Typically, this is the transverse field mixer $\sum_i X_i$.
+An integer $p\geq1$ is the number of rounds to run the algorithm - this can also be thought of as the \emph{QAOA depth}, and vector of real numbers $\vec{\beta} = (\beta_1,...,\beta_p)$ of length $p$ that parameterizes $H_M$, and a vector of real numbers $\vec{\gamma} = (\gamma_1,...,\gamma_p)$, also of length $p$ that parameterizes $H_C$.
+We will typically call these parameters \emph{QAOA angles}.

 Typically, QAOA is studied as a quantum algorithm that is intended to sample solutions, ideally optimal or nearly optimal solutions, of classical discrete combinatorial optimizations problems (i.e. the decision variables are binary, or spins).
-A considerable amount of study has been applied to this form of QAOA, including potential evidence for speedups over other quantum algorithms or existing classical optimization solvers \cite{shaydulin2024evidence, QAOA_exponential_speedup_over_unstructured_search, boulebnane2024solving, montanaro2024quantumspeedupssolvingnearsymmetric} as well as generalizations of QAOA to include, for example, more complex mixing Hamiltonians and different initial states \cite{Hadfield_2019, PhysRevA.101.012320, GM_QAOA, He_2023, tate2023warm, hadfield2017quantum}.
+A considerable amount of study has been applied to this form of QAOA, including potential evidence for speedups over other quantum algorithms or existing classical optimization solvers \cite{shaydulin2024evidence, QAOA_exponential_speedup_over_unstructured_search, boulebnane2024solving, montanaro2024quantumspeedupssolvingnearsymmetric} as well as generalizations of QAOA to include more complex mixing Hamiltonians and different initial states \cite{Hadfield_2019, PhysRevA.101.012320, GM_QAOA, He_2023, tate2023warm, hadfield2017quantum}.

 In this work we propose Snapshot-QAOA, which allows a significant expansion of the typical capabilities of QAOA to include a broad class of quantum Hamiltonians (meaning Hamiltonians with non-diagonal terms).
-The fundamental computational ideas used in this study are based on adiabatic quantum computation and transverse field driven quantum annealing in particular \cite{Kadowaki_1998, farhi2000quantumcomputationadiabaticevolution, morita2008mathematical, rajak2023quantum}.
+For small systems, the ground state (and energy) can be found using exact diagonalization of the Hamiltonian; however, this is intractable for larger systems as the memory and runtime requirements typically scale exponentially in the system size for general Hamiltonians.
+The fundamental computational ideas used in Snapshot-QAOA are based on adiabatic quantum computation and transverse field driven quantum annealing in particular \cite{Kadowaki_1998, Santoro_2002, farhi2000quantumcomputationadiabaticevolution, morita2008mathematical, rajak2023quantum}.